Inter-American Center of Tax Administrations

-The Inter-American Center of Tax Administrations "CIAT" is an international organization specialized in training and exchanges of information between national tax administrations.
+The Inter-American Center of Tax Administrations (CIAT) is an international organization specialized in training and exchanges of information between national tax administrations.

 The CIAT is an international public, non-profit organization that provides specialized technical assistance for the updating and modernization of tax administrations.
-It is a founding member of the Network of Tax Organizations (NTO), a network of regional and international tax administrations that aims to develop and promote effective tax systems around the world that contribute to the well-being of people.
+It is a founding member of the Network of Tax Organizations (NTO), a network of regional and international tax administrations that aims to develop and promote effective and fair tax systems around the world.